 Rewards can be anything from a new item of clothing to specific praise you know your teen needs to hear.
 For many kids, it's deeply rewarding to hear that we as parents are proud of them or inspired by their effort.
 Rewards can also be for anything, they don’t have to be for school work or good behavior, they can be for being considerate, kind, or even using their initiative.

 Are rewards the same as bribes?

 It's easy to get confused between bribery and rewards.
-Rewards are earned for positive behaviour and bribes are offered to stop negative behaviour.
-Bribery also tends to happen as a last resort when we are stressed and want to change our teen's behaviour immediately.
+Rewards are earned for positive behavior and bribes are offered to stop negative behavior.
+Bribery also tends to happen as a last resort when we are stressed and want to change our teen's behavior immediately.
 If you’re struggling with the concept of rewards, remember teens deserve recognition and incentives, just like we do at work.